Driving on the Beach

 Cars are permitted in designated areas of the beach from sunrise to sunset, tidal conditions permitting.
 Driving speed is a maximum of 10 mph, with lights on, windows down and of course, no texting.
 Visit Daytona Beach and find out why people love to vacation here.

-See more of NASCAR Driver Danica Patrick talking about her favorite things to do in Daytona Beach!
+See more videos of NASCAR Driver Danica Patrick talking about her favorite things to do in Daytona Beach!

 Enewsletter Sign Up